kristinacapistrano/DBdeliv4/Readme.txt

 1. modify these so that the arguments are your connection info with your username and password
 2. Run as junit test.

+RUNNING SEED SCRIPT
+- currently this runs on command line with the number of tuples as the first argument.